calvang/better-zoom/README.md

 `yarn test-heroku`

-To deploy, run this command to build and push to the Heroku branch:
+To deploy, run this command to push to the Heroku branch:

-`yarn deploy`
+`yarn deploy-heroku`